chandra1sekar/data-engineering/07-Sourcing-Data/sync-slides.md

 #
-## Run spark using the `myspark` container
+## Run spark using the `spark` container

-    docker-compose exec myspark pyspark
+    docker-compose exec spark pyspark

 ::: notes
-Spin up a pyspark process using the `myspark` container
+Spin up a pyspark process using the `spark` container

-docker-compose exec myspark pyspark
+docker-compose exec spark pyspark

 We have to add some kafka library dependencies on the cli for now.
 :::